staggeredsix/dgx-spark-playbooks/nvidia/multi-agent-chatbot/assets/README.md

   - **Easily Swappable Models**: Models are loaded and served with Ollama over the OpenAI-compatible API.
 Any OpenAI-compatible model available in Ollama can be integrated into the project.

-  - **Vector Indexing & Retrieval**: Qdrant provides document retrieval without the jemalloc dependency.
+  - **Vector Indexing & Retrieval**: Neo4j provides graph-backed document retrieval without the jemalloc dependency.

   - **Real-time LLM Streaming**: We present custom LLM-streaming infrastructure, making it easy for developers to stream supervisor responses from any OpenAI compatible model.